 The Company's change in control benefits were viewed as consistent with the practices of companies with whom the Company competes for talent, and are intended to assist in retaining executives and recruiting new executives to the Company.
-As of the close of a transaction that results in a change in control of the Company, in accordance with the Equity Incentive Plans, all outstanding equity grants awarded as part of the Company's equity incentive compensation program become available to executives - that is, restrictions on all outstanding restricted stock units lapse and all non-exercisable stock options become exercisable - in the event of a termination as described in the preceding paragraph, or in the event any outstanding award is not assumed or substituted in connection with the change in control.
+As of the close of a transaction that results in a change in control of the Company, in accordance with the Equity Incentive Plans, all outstanding equity grants awarded as part of the Company's equity incentive compensation program become available to executives - that is, restrictions on all outstanding restricted stock units lapse, any performance conditions imposed with respect to such awards are deemed to be achieved at the target level of performance, and all non-exercisable stock options become exercisable - in the event of a termination as described in the preceding paragraph, or in the event any outstanding award is not assumed or substituted in connection with the change in control.

-Details regarding arrangements in the event of termination following a change in control are set forth below under "Employment Agreements/Offer Letters and Potential Payments Upon Termination or Change in Control" "-Payments Made Upon Termination of Employment within Two (2) Years after a Change in Control by the Executive Officer with Good Reason or by the Company without Cause."
+Details regarding arrangements in the event of termination following a change in control are set forth below under "Employment Agreements/Offer Letters and Potential Payments Upon Termination or Change in Control" "-Payments Made Upon Termination of Employment within Two (2) Years after a Change in Control by the Executive Officer with Good Reason or by the Company without Cause" and under the heading "Estimated Payments Payable to a NEO Upon Termination or Change in Control.'